War in the Vendée: Genocide controversy

 Debate over the characterization of the Vendée uprising was renewed in 2007, when nine deputies introduced a measure to the National Assembly to officially recognize the Republican actions as genocidal.
-The measure was strongly denounced by a group of Far Left French historians as an attempt to use history to justify political extremism.
+The measure was strongly denounced by a group of French historians as an attempt to use history to justify political extremism.

 At the start of 2017 Jacques Villemain published Vendée, 1793–1794 : Crime de guerre ?
 Crime contre l'humanité ?
 Génocide ?
 Une étude juridique (Vendée, 1793–1794: War crime?
 Crime against humanity?
 Genocide?
-A juridical study), which an analysis by him of the Vendée war from the perspective of the international courts of justice in The Hague (such as the International Criminal Tribunal for the Former Yugoslavia and the International Criminal Tribunal for Rwanda).
+A juridical study), which is an analysis by him of the Vendée war from the perspective of the international courts of justice in The Hague (such as the International Criminal Tribunal for the Former Yugoslavia and the International Criminal Tribunal for Rwanda).
 Jacques Villemain is a French diplomat, and is currently the vice representative of France at OECD and is representing France at the International Court of Justice.
-He presented a legal study on the War of Vendée based on current international criminal law, according to modern findings in the international courts on genocide cases like the Rwanda Genocide and the Srebrenica massacre, is that the government of the First French Republic was guilty of war crimes beginning in March 1793, crimes against humanity between April and July 1793, and genocide from 1 August 1793 to the middle of 1794.
+His study, based on current international criminal law and informed by modern findings in international courts on genocide cases such as the Rwanda Genocide and the Srebrenica massacre, concluded that the government of the First French Republic was guilty of war crimes beginning in March 1793, crimes against humanity between April and July 1793, and genocide from 1 August 1793 to the middle of 1794.